antw0n/universal-database-optimizer-notes/00_environment/mongo.md

 # MongoDB

-This file contains notes on installation and configuration of MongoDB.
+This file contains notes on the installation and configuration of MongoDB.

 # Packages